ni/arbitrary-session-management/README.md

   Import the session constructor and instrument type constant into your plugin's `measurement.py`.

 1. **Configure the Resource Pin**
-  Define a configuration parameter for your resource (e.g., a logger pin) using the instrument type constant.
+  Define a configuration parameter for your resource (example, a logger pin) using the instrument type constant.
+This can also be hardcoded in your logic.

 1. **Reserve and Initialize the Session**
   Use the NI Session Management Service to reserve the resource and initialize the session using your client constructor.

 1. **Use the Session in Measurement Logic**
-  Call arbitrary functions (e.g., log data) using the session within your measurement step.
+  Call arbitrary functions (example, log data) using the session within your measurement step.

 1. **Cleanup**
   The session is automatically cleaned up based on the initialization behavior and context management.